Revisiting Transformation Invariant Geometric Deep Learning: An Initial Representation Perspective: Related Work

 Rotation-invariant and equivariant neural networks for geometric data have been studied previously~\cite{cohen2018spherical,weiler20183d,cohen2016group}, particularly in point clouds~\cite{chen2019clusternet,thomas2018tensor,zhang2019rotation,kim2020rotation}.
 Most of these methods do not consider other transformations such as scaling, translation, or reflection.
 Besides, these methods design sophisticated neural network layers inspired by group theories and geometric analysis to guarantee rotation-invariance and equivariance.
-Thus, they are computationally expensive and difficult to be extended.
+In general, these methods are complicated, computationally expensive, and difficult to be extended.
 In comparison, our proposed method is simple and straightforward.
 We also empirically compare our method with these methods in Section~\ref{sec:pointcloud}.

 A scale-invariant GNN is proposed in~\cite{tang2020towards} to handle different scales of node features.
 However, it cannot handle other transformations such as translation and rotation.
-Very recently, IsoGCN~\cite{horie2021isometric} is proposed to handle isometric transformations and EGNN~\cite{satorras2021n} is proposed to handle various transformations by designing sophisticated message-passing functions.
-In comparison, based on the findings of revisiting transformation invariance, our method is more straightforward and compatible with other neural networks.
+Very recently, geometrically invariant and equivariant GNNs began to receive attentions~\cite{han2022geometrically}.
+For example, IsoGCN~\cite{horie2021isometric} is proposed to handle isometric transformations and EGNN~\cite{satorras2021n} is proposed to handle various transformations by designing sophisticated message-passing functions.
+In general, these methods also design sophisticated neural network layers, e.g., certain types of message-passing, to realize invariance and equivariance.
+In comparison, our method studies the problem from another perspective and is more straightforward and compatible with existing neural networks.

+There are also recent works combining eigen-analysis and neural networks for geometric learning called intrinsic coordinations.
+For example, IEConv~\cite{hermosilla2020intrinsic} adopts one extrinsic and two intrinsic distances and designs a new convolution operator for protein modeling.
+Koestler et al.~\cite{koestler2022intrinsic} proposes an intrinsic neural field method for shapes. \model can also be regarded as a type of intrinsic coordinates.
+In comparison, our method is more straight-forward and compatible (only operating in the initial representation), empirically more effective, and fully distance-preserving.